Dilant/B2METutorial/src/en/start/preparation.md

 `Settings → Set Ballex² Path`

 It should end in `Ballex².exe`, either stable or beta version.
-When you enter maptest mode, it will launch automatically.
+When you enter test map mode, it will launch automatically.

 ### Change Layout